mj0nez/bdew-datetimes/README.md

-# energy-datetime-utils
+# bdew_datetimes

-A collection of utils to work with datetimes and holidays in the german energy market and is based on the [python-holiday](https://github.com/dr-prodigy/python-holidays) package.
+A collection of utils to work with datetimes and holidays in the German energy market and is based on the [python-holiday](https://github.com/dr-prodigy/python-holidays) package.

 The implementation considers the publications of the **BDEW** (Bundesverband der Energie- und Wasserwirtschaft e.
 V.) and **EDI@Energy**, which provide boundaries and guidance for the data exchange on the german energy market.